sethmiles/bar-chart/README.md

 Bar Chart
 =========

-This bar chart contains the esential code to build a reusable data driven bar chart that can be updated.
+This bar chart contains the essential code to build a reusable data driven bar chart that can be updated.
 The chart is built on d3.js and follows some backbone.js naming conventions.

 [logo]: https://lh4.googleusercontent.com/-KNlYD4uquXo/UhAT_KuvqGI/AAAAAAAAAgs/IasDdM5l4lg/w308-h301-no/barchart.png "Example of a barchart"